-Personal hygiene
+Personal care

-Personal hygiene is essential.
-All students are expected to take a daily shower, ensure they are wearing clean clothes and take pride in their appearance.
+All students are expected to make sure they maintain good personal hygeine, take a daily shower, ensure they are wearing clean clothes and take pride in their appearance.
 When clean bedding is provided, students are expected to change their beds.